 2. “My Tipster is feeding me inside information.
 All dead certs”

-If a Tipster has some sort of inside information then it’s highly unlikely he would let anyone know about it so openly — if only to avoid a brush with the law.
-Punters believing that their Tipster provides ‘inside knowledge’ unknown to the public, or ‘dead certs’, are probably most vulnerable to losing large sums of money.
-These punters want an edge and throw money at a convenient service that promises results that it probably won’t produce.
+Realistically, if a Tipster has some sort of inside information then it’s highly unlikely he would let anyone know about it so openly — if only to avoid a brush with the law.

 3. “There’s no such thing as risk free betting”

-Believe it or not, this isn’t true.
+Believe it or not, this statement isn’t true.
 Many bettors profit from risk-free techniques:

 - Matched Betting.
 The process of earning money from betting bonuses & .
 I’ve written a detailed beginners guide right